brendenlake/AAI-site/README.md

 - 4/11 Learning-to-learn
 - 4/18 Critiques of “Building machines that learn and think like people”
 - 4/25 Language and Culture
-- 5/2 Emotion and Embodiment
+- 5/2 Emotion and Egocentric learning
 - 5/9 Final assignment presentations
 - Final assignment due (Tuesday 5/14)